Melba Opera Trust: Early history

-The Melba was established as a private Conservatorium in 1901 after breaking away from the control of the University of Melbourne, where it had been founded in 1895.
-George William Louis Marshall Hall, its first proprietor, named his institution The Conservatorium of Music, Melbourne, and operated it initially within the Victorian Artists' Society Building in Albert Street, East Melbourne.
-The Conservatorium continued to function as a private Conservatorium with a Sole Proprietor through its second Director, Fritz Hart and on to its third Director, Harold Elvins.
+The "Melba" was established as a private conservatorium in 1901 after breaking away from the University of Melbourne, whose Melbourne Conservatorium of Music was founded in 1895.
+George Marshall-Hall, its founder, named it The Conservatorium of Music, Melbourne, housed in the Victorian Artists' Society building in Albert Street, East Melbourne.
+The Conservatorium continued as a private business with a sole proprietor through its second director, Fritz Hart and on to its third director, Harold Elvins.

-When Elvins purchased the Conservatorium business he set about forming the Conservatorium into a nonprofit company.
-This was achieved in 1944 and the Melba has continued to run since that time as an incorporated company with a governing Council.
-Several further Directors and a change of premises for ten years to 16 Hoddle Street, Abbotsford, saw the Conservatorium, by 1983, purchase accommodation at 45 York Street, Richmond, where it remained until its closure in 2008.
+When Elvins purchased the business he set about forming the Conservatorium into a nonprofit company.
+This was achieved in 1944 and the "Melba" has continued to run since that time as an incorporated company with a governing Council.
+Several further directors and a change of premises for ten years to 16 Hoddle Street, Abbotsford, saw the Conservatorium, by 1983, purchase accommodation at 45 York Street, Richmond, where it remained until its closure in 2008.

 Change of name

-Australia's famous diva, Dame Nellie Melba, associated herself closely with the Conservatorium, teaching here from 1915 until her death in 1931.
-Madame Melba prolonged her link with the Conservatorium after her death, through the provision of a generous bequest and it is her association with the Conservatorium which was responsible for the change of name of the institution, in 1956, to the Melba Memorial Conservatorium of Music.
+Australia's famous diva, Dame Nellie Melba, was closely associated with the Conservatorium, teaching there from 1915 until her death in 1931.
+Her link with the Conservatorium continued after her death, through the provision of a generous bequest, hence its change of name, in 1956, to the Melba Memorial Conservatorium of Music.

 Association with Victoria University

 Melba achieved recognition of its Diploma of Music through its affiliation in 1994 with Victoria University.
 Under this agreement, Melba delivered the University's Bachelor of Music courses.
 Melba also offered private studio tuition through its Single Studies program, and short courses.

 In 2002, Melba commenced delivery of two new degree programs at the University's Sunbury campus, in a cross-sectoral Music Department, sharing facilities with Victoria University TAFE's School of Further Education, Arts and Employment Services.
 These BMus programs at Sunbury provide undergraduate courses in music technology and contemporary music performance.

 Melba continued to produce classical and contemporary music performers and other music professionals well equipped to pursue a variety of careers at local community, national and international level.
-Students spent more than half of their course time in performance and/or studio related activities under the guidance of a small specialist staff, dedicated to providing students with a supportive and professional environment in which to learn and develop as musicians.
+Students spent more than half of their course time in performance and/or studio related activities under the guidance of a small specialist staff.

 Closure and legacy

 After a little more than a century, the Melba Conservatorium ceased teaching at the end of 2008.
 However, it finds its continuing expression in the form of Melba Opera Trust.

-Melba Opera Trust embodies precisely the same purposes and values that have sustained the Conservatorium for 108 years, nurturing young singers by supporting the development of young Australian opera singers with exceptional promise.
 On the closure of the Conservatorium, its assets were liquidated as a contribution to the capital base of the newly established Melba Opera Trust.